 Take the Metropolitan 50 for example.
 It’s the cheapest 50cc scooter that has electronic fuel injection, AND it’s the cheapest scooter that also has liquid cooling (instead of forced air cooling).

-Why aren’t Honda’s rated higher?
-They just don’t excite me in what they offer.
-If you want a 50cc, they offer the Ruckus and Metropolitan.
 One choice of rugged versus classic scooter styling is all they offer, though.
 If you want 150cc, you can get the PCX or ADV which both look very similar to a motorcycle than a scooter.
 The Metropolitan has that classic scooter vibe, but it’s only offered in 1 engine size.

 Fav Scooter Brand Closing Thoughts